 My Approach to Helping

 My style is hands-on and solution focused.
 I believe counseling is a service and that service is meant to help you find ways to change your life for the better.
-I want you to leave our sessions together knowing that you have control over your life even though you've come to believe that you can't.
+I want you to leave our sessions together knowing that you have control over your life even though you've come to believe that you do not.

 However, none of that can happen without a strong and meaningful therapeutic relationship.
 I've worked with such an array of different clients over the years and I've always found a way to connect with all of them.
 I want to make counseling for you an enjoyable yet productive experience where you walk away knowing it was the right decision to take that leap into therapy.

-It doesn't matter what is bringing you into therapy because the most important aspect is your desire to help yourself get better.
+It doesn't matter what is bringing you to therapy because the most important aspect is your desire to help yourself get better.
 Even if you're coming in because of someone putting pressure on you; the fact that you value that relationship to make a change speaks volumes about your character and willingness.

-My clinical expertise is in addiction treatment (both user and impacted family), and my other expertise is in relationship counseling.
+My clinical expertise is addiction treatment (both user and impacted family), and my other expertise is in relationship counseling.
 I work with several couples and also those who are unsure about their relationship.

 There isn't a wrong time to enter counseling.
 So whatever your crisis may be at this time in your life, let's sit down together and talk about it.
 I guarantee you'll feel better about it and have a sense of direction as to what changes you need and are willing to make so you can change your life.